SebiAi/custom-nothing-glyph-tools/README.md

 I would recommend saving your Audacity&reg; project regularly.

+You can also use the [MidiToLabel](./MidiToLabel.py) script to transform MIDI files to Audacity Labels.
+Use the `--help` command on the script to learn more.

 #### Add the Labels track
 1) **Open your audio with Audacity&reg;**
 2) **Add the Labels track:** Tracks -> Add New -> Label Track (you can add multiple tracks)